-Mirror backups initially back up your entire internal drive, and subsequent backups copy whatever has changed since the previous backup.
-At the end of a mirror backup, the backup drive is identical to the internal drive at the time of the backup.
+Mirror backups initially back up your entire internal drive to a backup drive, and subsequent backups copy whatever has changed since the previous backup.
+At the end of a mirror backup, the backup drive is identical to the internal drive.

 The downside (or limitation) of a mirror backup is that if need to recover a file you deleted a day, week, or month ago, there is no way to recover it…if it was deleted from your computer, it was deleted from the backup too.

-Archival backups also initially back up your entire internal drive the first time a backup occurs.
+Archival backups also back up your entire internal drive the first time a backup occurs.
 And subsequently they back up whatever has changed since the previous backup…without deleting the older or deleted files.

 The upside of an archival backup is that you can recover older versions of files you’ve since change, or files you deleted from the internal drive a day, a week, or even a month ago.

 The downside of an archival backup is that you can’t boot up your computer from this kind of backup…if the drive in your computer fails, you’d have to do a complete restore before you can boot up, which takes time.

 The upside of using an external drive is that it remains in your possession all the time.